britram/rains-prototype/draft-trammell-rains-protocol.md

           ins: P. Szalachowski
         -
           ins: A. Perrig
+      date: 2015-08
     PARSER-BUGS:
-      title: The Bugs We Have To Kill (USENIX login, August 2015)
+      title: The Bugs We Have To Kill (USENIX login)
       author:
         -
           ins: S. Bratus